If you've seen any online or news videos of dangerous drivers or wacky traffic incidents, chances are they were recorded with a car dashboard camera.

-Lets the camera run without permanent power connection, although generally only up to an hour.
-You'll also need a cable (which comes with most models) to run the camera from the car's 12V socket.
+This lets the camera run without a permanent power connection, though duration varies between manufacturers.
+You'll need a cable (which comes with most models) to run the camera from the car's 12V socket.
 Some models can also be hardwired to the car's power supply.

-Allows the camera to keep running when the car is turned off, so that any accidents are still recorded.
-This requires the dashcam to be hardwired to the car's power.
+This means the camera will keep running when the car is turned off, so that any accidents are still recorded.
+This requires the dash cam to be hardwired to the car's power.
 Models with internal batteries may keep running for a short time after the car is turned off.

 Removable memory card

 This should be easily accessible when the camera is mounted so you can remove it without having to detach the camera.
 Though more memory means more hours of video storage, the number of hours of video depends on the selected resolution and frame rate.
 32GB or 64GB will usually provide several hours of recording at high resolution.

 Not all models come with a memory card included, and all dash cams have a storage limit, so check the limit before buying to make sure your memory card is compatible.

 Some models claim a 'night vision' mode to assist in low light or night time.
 But don't rely on it.
 We've found it doesn't make a significant difference in our tests.